Mental health: Surveys

 The World Mental Health survey initiative has suggested a plan for countries to redesign their mental health care systems to best allocate resources.

 "A first step is documentation of services being used and the extent and nature of unmet treatment needs.
 A second step could be to do a cross-national comparison of service use and unmet needs in countries with different mental health care systems.
 Such comparisons can help to uncover optimum financing, national policies, and delivery systems for mental health care."

 Knowledge of how to provide effective emotional mental health care has become imperative worldwide.
 Unfortunately, most countries have insufficient data to guide decisions, absent or competing visions for resources, and near-constant pressures to cut insurance and entitlements.
-WMH surveys were done in Africa (Nigeria, South Africa), the Americas (Colombia, Mexico, United States), Asia and the Pacific (Japan, New Zealand, Beijing and Shanghai in the People's Republic of China), Europe (Belgium, France, Germany, Italy, Netherlands, Spain, Ukraine), and the Middle East (Israel, Lebanon).
+WMH surveys were done in Africa (Nigeria, South Africa), the Americas (Colombia, Mexico, United States), Asia and the Pacific (Japan, New Zealand, Beijing and Shanghai in China), Europe (Belgium, France, Germany, Italy, Netherlands, Spain, Ukraine), and the Middle East (Israel, Lebanon).
 Countries were classified with World Bank criteria as low-income (Nigeria), lower-middle-income (China, Colombia, South Africa, Ukraine), higher middle-income (Lebanon, Mexico), and high-income.

 The coordinated surveys on emotional mental health disorders, their severity, and treatments were implemented in the aforementioned countries.
 These surveys assessed the frequency, types, and adequacy of mental health service use in 17 countries in which WMH surveys are complete.
 The WMH also examined unmet needs for treatment in strata defined by the seriousness of mental disorders.
 Their research showed that "the number of respondents using any 12-month mental health service was generally lower in developing than in developed countries, and the proportion receiving services tended to correspond to countries' percentages of gross domestic product spent on health care".

-"High levels of unmet need worldwide are not surprising, since WHO Project ATLAS' findings of much lower mental health expenditures than was suggested by the magnitude of burdens from mental illnesses.
+High levels of unmet need worldwide are not surprising, since WHO Project ATLAS' findings of much lower mental health expenditures than was suggested by the magnitude of burdens from mental illnesses.
 Generally, unmet needs in low-income and middle-income countries might be attributable to these nations spending reduced amounts (usually <1%) of already diminished health budgets on mental health care, and they rely heavily on out-of-pocket spending by citizens who are ill-equipped for it".